Global Environmental Studies

 Overview

-The program of Global Environmental Studies is based on international research projects promoted by the Research Institute for Humanity and Nature (RIHN).
+The Global Environmental Studies Program is based on international research projects promoted by the Research Institute for Humanity and Nature (RIHN).
 This interdisciplinary research with elements of transdisciplinarity utilizes a problem-solving approach in collaboration with society.
-The program is designed for students to gain knowledge and methodologies accumulated by the academic fields that constitute Global Environmental Studies and to become independent researchers who will engage in solving global environmental issues with their expertise.
-In addition, the program will provide research training that avails the research environment for cutting-edge research and the advantages of small-group education.
+The program is designed for students to gain knowledge and methodologies accumulated in the academic fields that constitute Global Environmental Studies and to become independent researchers who will engage in solving global environmental issues with their expertise.
+The program provides small-group education and research training in an environment conductive for cutting-edge research.

 Project laboratory which reflects a research environment that allows for debates and mutually inspiring interactions without being bound by traditional laboratory setting